Glossary of ELC terms

 Practicum candidates: Practicum candidates work during Practicum field hours with an experienced early childhood teacher as they interact with children and teachers during classroom activities, routines and complete required assignments.

-Preschool: Preschools provide care and education for children aged 3 – 5 years and focus on their Preschools may be owned and operated as private or ., physical, language, intellectual and creative development.
+Preschool: Preschools provide care and education for children aged 3 – 5 years and focus on their social, physical, language, intellectual and creative development.
+Preschools may be owned and operated as private or parochial schools.

 Pre-Kindergarten: Pre-K Can be located in public schools, private schools or daycare centers.
 It focuses on the care and education the whole child in close partnership with families.